reginaldopsilvaf/Deep-Learning-IME/README.md

 This research project was developed during my studies in Cartographic Engineering at the Military Institute of Engineering.

-The main objective was to implement UNet for the semantic segmentation of deforestation areas in satellite images.

 Initially, we obtained satellite images from Sentinel-2A with 4 bands (R, G, B, and NIR) using the Google Earth Engine API.

 The obtained images correspond to a region in the Amazon Rainforest in the Kayapó Area, Piauí, Brazil.